open-power-ref-design-toolkit/os-services/osa/dbaas/dbimage-builder/README.rst

-The **dbimage-make.sh** command creates a bootable virtual disk image that is configured to provide a user specified database from the following list:
+The **dbimage-make.sh** command creates a bootable virtual disk image that is configured to provide a user specified database.
+Upon successful completion, this command uploads the image to the OpenStack infrastucture.
+It is from these images that running database instances are created.
+The following databases are currently supported:
 **mariadb, mongodb, mysql, postgresql, and redis**.
 This list is expected to grow over time, so check back on the availability of other databases.
-Upon successful completion, this command uploads the image to the OpenStack infrastucture.
-It is from these images that running database instances are created.

 The images that are produced by **dbimage-make.sh** are reusable across cloud instances.
 The **dbimage-upload.sh** is provided for this purpose.
-Basically, it applies the same operations that were performed by **dbimage-make-sh**, after having created the image.
-This is a big time savings and ensures that the exact same bits are re-applied to the new cloud, excluding the few bits that are updated - ie. ssh keys and trove-guestagent meta data.
+It updates the image so that it may be integrated into the new cloud instance.
+This is a big time savings as only a few bits need to updated - ie. ssh keys and trove-guestagent meta data.

-An additional set of commands **dbflavor-show.sh**, **dbflavor-change.sh**, and **dbflavor-upload.sh** are provided to create database flavors, which are used to control the size of the database instance.
+An additional set of commands **dbflavor-show.sh**, **dbflavor-change.sh**, and **dbflavor-upload.sh** are provided to create database flavors which are used to control the size of the database instance.
 A predefined set of these flavors are provided.
 The user can list them, change them at the attribute level (cpu, memory,